Harryyadav/slate/source/includes/jobs.md

 ---

-## Post Results of an Analysis Job
+## Post Results of an Analysis Job of a Project

 ```http
 POST /api/v2/projects/1/jobs/analysis/ HTTP/1.1